f18m/large-pcap-analyzer/README.md

     Tcpreplay should replay this PCAP at an average of 142.14Mbps / 36526.14pps to respect PCAP timings!
 </tt>

+Note that to load, search and extract packets from a 2GB PCAP only 10secs were required (on a 3GHz Intel Xeon CPU).
+RAM memory consumption was about 4MB.

 # Example run 3